 Children are read to as a whole class daily, they also listen to a daily piece of poetry.
 They have a daily phonics/spelling session taught to them.
-Children read individually to an adult daily, as set-out in the 'COVID-19 Catch-Up Guidance', any children identified as struggling are identified and listened to a second time daily.
+Children read individually to an adult at least 3 times a week, any children identified as struggling are identified and listened to daily.
 Children take part in a whole class guided reading session at least 3 times a week.
 There are opportunities for children to visit the library throughout the week.
 There are home learning challenges linked to the learning and performing of poetry and nursery rhymes.